-B.

-*Setbacks
+B. For Medium-Scale Ground-Mounted Solar Photovoltaic Arrays, front, sides, and rear setbacks shall be as follows:

+(1) Minimum lot area: 20,000 square feet.

+(2) Minimum front setback: 25 feet.*

+(3) Minimum side setback: 20 feet.*

+(4) Minimum rear setback: 20 feet.*

+(5) Maximum lot coverage: 90%.

+(6) Lot width, lot depth, perfect square: none required.

+(7) Height: Height shall be determined by each individual panel measured to the grade level beneath the panel and shall not exceed 18 feet from the preexisting natural grade.

+C. Parking Canopy Solar Photovoltaic Arrays shall be allowed where parking is permitted and shall be constructed in accordance with the bulk and dimensional requirements applicable to parking in the underlying district as defined in elsewhere in the Zoning Bylaw, except as otherwise provided herein:

+(1) Setbacks: Parking Canopy Solar Photovoltaic Array of any size in any zone shall meet setback requirements for accessory structures in under-laying zone.*

+(2) If parking canopy abuts a Residential Use additional setbacks may be required at the discretion of site plan review.*

+(3) Height: Height shall be determined by each individual panel measures to the grade level beneath the panel and shall meet height requirements in the under-laying zone.
+Minimum height should be 14’ at the lowest point to allow for vehicles to pass below.

-may be increased or reduced if, in the opinion of the Planning Board based on evidence submitted by applicant, existing and/or proposed screening will not or will be adequate to minimize visual impact (as described in § 300-19.10D).
+D *Setbacks for Ground-Mounted Solar Photovoltaic Arrays may be increased or reduced if, in the opinion of the Planning Board based on evidence submitted by applicant, existing and/or proposed screening will be adequate to minimize visual impact (as described in § 300-19.10D).
 Under no circumstance will setbacks be reduced to less than the dimensional requirements for the zoning district.
+A special permit may be granted by the Planning Board for by-right ground mounted systems for reduced setbacks.

+E. For Roof-Mounted Solar Energy Systems or Municipal Solar Energy Systems dimensional requirements shall be as follows:

+(1) Minimum lot area: None.

+(2) Setbacks: Roof-Mounted Solar Energy Systems shall comply with existing setbacks.
+Setbacks from the roofline shall comply with safety requirements in the State Building, Electrical, and Fire Codes.

+(3) Height: Roof-Mounted Solar Energy Systems shall be exempt from underlaying height requirements.
+Where the pitch of the roof is 15 degrees or greater, Roof-Mounted Solar Energy Systems shall be mounted parallel to the roof surface.

+§ 300-19.8 Appurtenant structures.

-All appurtenant structures to large-scale ground-mounted solar photovoltaic installations, including, but not limited to, equipment shelters, storage facilities, batteries or other electric storage, transformers and substations, should be screened from view from abutting properties and public ways by vegetation and/or joined or clustered, as determined by the Planning Board, to avoid adverse visual impacts on abutting properties or public ways.
+All appurtenant structures to Ground-Mounted Solar Photovoltaic Arrays, including, but not limited to, equipment shelters, storage facilities, batteries or other electric storage, transformers and substations, should be screened from view from abutting properties and public ways by vegetation and/or joined or clustered, as determined by the Planning Board, to avoid adverse visual impacts on abutting properties or public ways.

+§ 300-19.9 Design standards.

-Lighting.
-Lighting of solar photovoltaic installations shall be consistent with local, state and federal law.
+A. Lighting.
+Lighting of Solar Energy Systems shall be consistent with local, state and federal law.
 Lighting of other parts of the installation, such as appurtenant structures, shall be limited to that required for safety and operational purposes, and shall be shielded from abutting properties.
 Lighting of the solar photovoltaic installation shall be directed downward and shall incorporate full cut-off fixtures to reduce light pollution.

-Signage.
-Signs on large-scale ground-mounted solar photovoltaic installations shall comply with the sign bylaw (Article 13), except that one additional sign no more than one square foot in area shall be required to identify the owner and provide a twenty-four-hour emergency contact telephone number.
+B. Signage.
+Signs on solar photovoltaic installations shall comply with the sign bylaw (Article 13), except that one additional sign no more than one square foot in area shall be required to identify the owner and provide a twenty-four-hour emergency contact information .
 Solar photovoltaic installations shall not be used for displaying any advertising except for identification of the manufacturer or operator of the solar photovoltaic installation.